 - Use, compare, and solve ratios, proportions, and simple equations.

-- Calculate area and volume of different geometric figures.
+- Calculate the area and volume of different geometric figures.

 - Identify and construct simple geometric figures.